sunfl0w/SFCS_Sim/README.md

 ## Developing a holonic shop floor control system using MANPro for agent-to-agent communications

-This repository is part of the soon to be released paper named "Developing a holonic shop floor control system using MANPro for agent-to-agent communications".
+This repository is part of the soon to be released paper named "Developing a holonic shop floor control system using MANPro for agent-to-agent communications" which is part of a seminar held by the Intelligent Systems Group at the CAU in Kiel.
+The focus of the seminar is Industry 4.0 and organic computing.
 The code is made public under the MIT license.
 More information can be found the the repository's ```license``` file.

 ## Usage